fadilahonespot/simple-api/README.md

     DB_DEBUG=false
     DB_MIGRATION=false
     ```
     Replace the placeholder values (your_database_name, your_database_user, your_database_password) with your actual database information.
 For the first time running the application, the `DB_MIGRATION` config can be set to `true`.
-If you want to see the query log to the database, you can set `DB_DEBUG` to `true`.
+If you want to see the query logs console apps to the database, you can set `DB_DEBUG` to `true`.

 4. Logger Configuration: